HaydenC711/Web-Development-Final-Project/README.md

 This is the final project for my web development class and represents a fictional mechanic shop titled 'A-town Repairs'.
-This website was created as a way to test skills in PHP, HTML, SQL, and Javascript and uses the model, format, and view files to make development easy.
+This website was created as a way to test skills in PHP, HTML, SQL, and Javascript and uses the model, view, controller framework to make development easy.